ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/batch_commit.rst

 +---------------------+-----------------+-------------------------------------------------------------------------------------------------------------------+
 |                     | Delete          | Delete: Delete Indicator (only the ‘summary’ and ‘type’ field are required)                                       |
 +---------------------+-----------------+-------------------------------------------------------------------------------------------------------------------+

+.. note:: If ``haltOnError`` is set to ‘true’ and an error occurs, then the status will be set to ‘Completed’, and ‘errorCount’ will be greater than zero.
+The ‘unprocessedCount’ field will be greater than zero, unless the uploaded file did not contain valid JSON.

 Batch Indicator Input File Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^